moabukar/eks-e2e/README.md

 ## Test deploy an app

 - Deploy an apache pod, svc and an ingress.
-Add ingress class to it and the clusterissuer you created as an annotation
+Add ingress class to it and the clusterissuer you created as an annotation to the ingress.
 - The last thing is to add an A ALIAS record for the app domain name pointing to the ingress Load Balancer in the Route53 Hosted Zone.
 - After the new DNS entry propagates you should be able to access the domain and see your app with a Let’s Encrypt signed SSL certificate!